apache/druid/docs/api-reference/supervisor-api.md

   ```
 </details>

-### Terminate all Supervisors
+### Terminate all supervisors

+Terminate all supervisors.
+Terminated supervisors will still exist in the metadata store and their history can be retrieved.
+Note that this endpoint returns an HTTP `200 Success` code even if there are no supervisors or running supervisors to terminate.

 #### URL

 <code className="postAPI">POST</code> `/druid/indexer/v1/supervisor/terminateAll`

-Terminate all Supervisors.
-Terminated Supervisors will still exist in the metadata store and their history can be retrieved.

-Note that this endpoint will return a "success" message even if there are no Supervisors or running Supervisors to terminate.

 #### Responses

 <!--DOCUSAURUS_CODE_TABS-->

 <!--200 SUCCESS-->
 <br/>
-*Successfully terminated all Supervisors*
+*Successfully terminated all supervisors*

 <!--END_DOCUSAURUS_CODE_TABS-->